Maha: Nupur Sharma seeks time to appear before Bhiwandi police over remarks against Prophet Mohammad | Law-Order

 The accused was taken into custody by the police after a tense situation prevailed in the town over his viral social media post, which angered members of the Muslim community, he said.

+Chavan appealed to citizens of the town not to believe in rumours and help the police in maintaining law and order.

-Earlier, the Mumbra police in Thane asked Sharma to appear before them on June 22 to record her statement over her remarks.
+Earlier, the Mumbra police in the Thane district had asked Sharma to appear before them on June 22 to record her statement over her remarks.

 The Mumbai Police have also summoned her to record a statement on June 25 in connection with her remarks about the Prophet during a TV debate that triggered a huge controversy.